-With the above components, the agent will be manually\footnote{It may be possible for the agent to automatically detect environment shift, but we leave that for future work.} placed at the fixed start locations of a sequence of $m$ different environments, in each of which it navigates to the fixed goal, keeps identifying sub-optimal behaviors, and improves upon them, while preserving its past knowledge.
-The pipeline of lifelong navigation is summarized in Algorithm~\ref{alg:clnav}.
+With the above components, the agent will be manually placed at fixed start locations of a sequence of $m$ different environments, in each of which it navigates to a fixed goal, keeps identifying suboptimal behaviors, and improves upon them while preserving its past knowledge.\footnote{It may be possible for the agent to automatically detect environment shift, but we leave that for future work.} The pipeline of Lifelong Learning for Navigation is summarized in Algorithm~\ref{alg:clnav}.